 Patty Lamberti has served as an editor with Playboy, Latina, and Lifetime online.
 She has written nonfiction for Maxim, New York Metro, the New York Post, the Chicago Tribune, and Satisfaction.
 She is the Professional-in-Residence at Loyola University Chicago's School of Communication.
 She has taught at the University of Illinois.
 She holds a BA from the University of Wisconsin and an MA in Writing from the University of Illinois.

 Steven James Snyder has written articles for People.com, USA Today, Newsday, the Newark Star-Ledger, L Magazine, the Villager, and Art Forum.
-He has served as associate editor at Time magazine, film critic for the New York Sun, arts reviewer with Downtown Express Collider, film editor for SOMA magazine, and is a member of the New York Film Critics Circle.
+He has served as associate editor at Time magazine, film critic for the New York Sun, arts reviewer with Downtown Express Collider, film editor for SOMA magazine, and is executive editor of The 74.
+He is also a member of the New York Film Critics Circle.
 He holds a BS from the University of Minnesota and an MS in Journalism from Columbia University.

 Alexander Steele is the president at Gotham Writers Workshop.
 He is the editor of the Gotham books Writing Fiction, Fiction Gallery, and Writing Movies (all Bloomsbury USA).
 He is the author of numerous children's books, including titles in the Wishbone series (Lyrick Publishing) and the Hardy Boys series (Pocket Books).
 His plays include One Glorious Afternoon, Lightning and Frenzy, and King of Ragtime, and he scripted the documentary World War II: It Happened in Color.
 He holds a BA from Vanderbilt University.